e-cattle/mfe-base-host-vue/README.md

 # mfe-base-host

 This is a template with a Base application, which is the starting point for initiating the other `host` and `remote` applications.
 In addition, a `host` template will also be cloned.
 In this template, all libraries and plugins are installed, as well as all configurations necessary for building a micro-frontend application with all the features of a PWA.
-The `host` template comes with a component for accrediting the application in the BigBoxx middleware, to allow access to the sensory data collected by the e-Cattle platform.

 ## 👩🏿‍💻 Configurações